Department of Electrical and Computer Engineering

 Unless otherwise noted, all course materials supplied to students in this course have been prepared by the instructor and are intended for use in this course only.
 These materials are NOT to be re-circulated digitally, whether by email or by uploading or copying to websites, or to others not enrolled in this course.
 Violation of this policy may in some cases constitute a breach of academic integrity as defined in the UVic Calendar.

-Copies of lecture slides (in pdf format) will be available here for downloading.
+Copies of lecture slides (in pdf format) are available here for downloading: ECE426.pdf

 Title | : Introduction to Robotics, 4th Edition